aryarayz/2022_IBM_Code_Challenge_FaceRecognitionAPI/README.md

 ### Tensorflow
 **Using Tensorflow For Face Recognition
 The images are classified using CNN.
-In most cases, to generate a model means the classification of the images only needs to provide a similar image which is the positive image. **
+In most cases, to generate a model means the classification of the images only needs to provide a similar image which is the positive image**